 In every homeowners’ association (HOA), there are rules, regulations and restrictions.
 In most communities across the U.S., there are always set limitations as to what homeowners can and can’t do on their own properties.
 The depth and severity of those limitations entirely depend on the HOA and the homeowners that comprise it.
 Some communities are relatively relaxed, allowing homeowners a great deal of freedom and individuality.
 On the other hand, some communities value continuity and severely restrict homeowners’ rights and privileges.
 In regard to pets, HOAs often have any number of policies, from no pet-related restrictions to banning pets altogether.

-What is a HOA?
+What Is an HOA?

-If you purchase an individual single-family home, you do not have to join and adhere to the rules of an HOA.
-Each property owner can do what they want with their home.
-However, if you purchase a condominium, townhouse or row house, or a single-family home in a planned development, then you are required to join the HOA.
-This is an organization, governed by a board of directors made up of elected homeowners, which is responsible for managing and maintaining the shared aspects of the community.
+If you purchase a standard, single-family home, more often than not, you do not have to adhere to or even join an HOA, allowing each property owner the right to do what they want with their home.
+However, in the case of a condominium, townhouse or a single-family home in a planned development, then you are required to join that community’s HOA.
+An HOA is a privately established organization which is governed by a board of directors comprised of elected homeowners.
+The HOA is responsible for managing and maintaining the shared aspects of the community.

-While an HOA may have the right to ban pets, this right is not absolute.
-Federal housing and disability protection laws enable individuals with physical, mental, and emotional disabilities to have service dogs.
-Even an HOA with a no pet policy cannot ban a resident from having a lawful service dog that is necessary for the owner’s productivity, health, and safety.
+While an HOA may have the right to ban pets, this right is always an absolute.
+Federal housing and disability protection laws allow individuals with physical, mental and emotional disabilities to have service animals.
+Even an HOA with a no pet policy is prohibited from banning a resident from having a legal service animal, which in some case can be vital for the owner’s productivity, health and safety.